 The event was established in 1999 as a successor to the World Series of Golf.

 Bridgestone took over from NEC as title sponsor for the tournament in 2006.
-The event continues to be held at its traditional site of the South Course at Firestone Country Club in Akron, Ohio.
+This year marks the final year that the tournament will be held at the South Course at Firestone Country Club in Akron, Ohio.

 The South Course was designed by Bert Way and opened for play on August 10, 1929.
 A major redesign by Robert Trent Jones in 1960 added over 50 bunkers, two ponds and brought the course up to 7,189 yards.
-The course was further redesigned by Golforce in 1985 and played at 7,400 yards for the WGC event in 2013.
+The course was further redesigned by Golforce in 1985.

-Noted for its length, the Par 70 layout includes a series of intimidating, long Par 4 holes and one of the longest Par 5’s anywhere.
+Noted for its length, the course played at 7,400 yards for the 2013 edition of the tournament.
+The Par 70 layout includes a series of intimidating, long Par 4 holes and one of the longest Par 5’s anywhere.
 The 16th hole plays to 667 yards and a pond in front of the green captures its share of errant shots.